Engineering Technology Courses

 Prerequisite

-Completion of ENT 114 with a 0.7 or higher or instructor permission.
+Concurrent enrollment in ENT 118, or completion of ENT 118 with a 2.0 or higher, or instructor permission.

 See current class schedule >